Susan Richard Nelson: Early life and education

-Professional career
+Career

 Nelson's first professional employment was an unpaid internship with the Pennsylvania Department of Environmental Protection and then as a summer associate with the law firm of Reed, Smith, Shaw & McClay in Pittsburgh from 1977 through 1980.
 From 1980 to 1983 she worked as an associate with the firm of Tyler, Cooper & Alcorn in New Haven, Connecticut.
 From 1984 to 2000 Nelson worked as an associate (promoted to partner in 1988) with the law firm of Robins, Kaplan, Miller & Ciresi L.L.P. in Minneapolis, Minnesota.
 As a partner with Robins, Kaplan, Miller & Ciresi her civil trial practice involved complex product liability and mass tort lawsuits in Minnesota and the United States, including the 1998 landmark tobacco trial.
 Nelson also worked in various positions with Minnesota Women Lawyers since 1996.

 Federal judicial service

-United States magistrate judge service

 Nelson was appointed as United States magistrate judge for the District of Minnesota, and took the oath of office on June 12, 2000.
 She filled a new position and became the sixth magistrate judge.

-District court service

-Nelson was recommended to President Barack Obama for a seat on the United States District Court for the District of Minnesota by U.S. Senator Amy Klobuchar on November 3, 2009.
+Nelson was recommended to President Barack Obama for a seat on the United States District Court for the District of Minnesota by Senator Amy Klobuchar on November 3, 2009.
 On April 21, 2010, Obama nominated Nelson to the court, for the seat vacated by James M. Rosenbaum.
 She was confirmed by the Senate with unanimous consent on December 17, 2010.
 She received her commission on December 22, 2010.
 Nelson assumed senior status on December 31, 2021.

-Personal

-Nelson is married to attorney Tom Nelson.
-She has two sons, Robert and Michael.